Nathaniel Merrill

-Nathaniel Merrill (February 8, 1927 – September 9, 2008) was a celebrated American stage director and opera director.
+Nathaniel Merrill (February 8, 1927 – September 9, 2008) was an American stage director and opera director.
 He was the resident stage director at the Metropolitan Opera from 1956-1985.
 During his 28 seasons at the Met he staged a total of 14 new productions in addition to directing several revivals.
 He also served as the Artistic Director of Central City Opera from 1959-1966.
 In 1981 he and his wife, conductor Louise Sherman, founded Opera Colorado.
 Merrill served as the company's artistic director and stage director and his wife worked as the company's musical director.
 Upon his wife's death from cancer in 1998, Merrill retired and thereafter lived in Denver until his death of complications related to Alzheimer's disease a decade later.